Jehovah's Witnesses beliefs: Defection

 Watch Tower Society publications assert that members of the group are not compelled to remain part of the congregation.
 They believe coerced worship is unacceptable to God.
 Its doctrine provides no method for members to terminate membership and remain in good standing.
 Individuals who choose to depart and announce their decision to terminate their membership are regarded as abandoning God's organization and protection.
-Watch Tower publications define three different types of defection.
-One as becoming inactive, one as becoming disassociated, and one as becoming disfellowshipped.
+Watch Tower publications define three types of defection.
+One as becoming inactive, one as becoming disassociated, and one as being removed.
 Individuals who are inactive discontinue their preaching work and distance themselves from the congregation.

-They are still visited by church elders yearly and encouraged by congregation members.
+Inactive members may be visited by church elders and other congregation members.
 Individuals who choose to publicly repudiate their association to the organization and renounce their place in the congregation are considered disassociated.
-Individuals who commit serious sins and are unrepentant are considered disfellowshipped.
-Watch Tower Society directs that both disassociated and disfellowshipped members are to be shunned by other Witnesses, including close relatives, with no social or religious contact and no greeting given.
+Individuals who are considered to have unrepentantly committed serious sins or resign from the denomination are shunned.
+The Watch Tower Society instructs members to have minimal contact with shunned individuals, including close relatives.
+As of March 2024, members are permitted to invite shunned individuals to congregation meetings or offer brief greetings at meetings, unless the individual is deemed to be an apostate.

-Jehovah's Witnesses claim the purpose of denying fellowship to a wrongdoer safeguards the congregation's moral and spiritual cleanliness and protects its name.
+Jehovah's Witnesses claim that shunning wrongdoers safeguards the congregation's moral and spiritual cleanliness and protects its name.
 They believe the congregation must "maintain God's favor in order to be used by him and to represent him" or else the whole congregation would lose God's approval.
 Sociologist Andrew Holden claims his research indicated many Witnesses who would otherwise defect because of disillusionment with the organization and its teachings remain affiliated out of fear of being shunned and losing contact with friends and family members.